Browse and buy interesting and relevant books relating to Spain and Costa BlancaRead More...

-As of 1 May 2010, new regulations on European social security coordination entered into force, enhancing cooperation between member countries, and reducing the number of documents needed for citizens.
+The EU provides common rules to protect social security rights when moving within Europe.
+In 2010, regulations on European social security coordination entered into force, enhancing cooperation between member countries, and reducing the number of documents needed for citizens.
 Form S2, for planned medical treatment, replaces the E112, while form S1(replacing E106, E109, E120 and E121) is used to register for health care.

-Note: The European Health Insurance Card, EHIC (formerly the E111) remains unchanged.
+Note: The European Health Insurance Card, EHIC, remains unchanged.